DISC Communication Styles

 Have you ever been in a situation where you just knew your communication wasn’t getting through?
 Or ever felt that your client or customer was not on the same wavelength?
 Or do you and a co-worker seem to be at constant odds over how to get the job done?

 You’re most likely trying your best to connect with someone whose DISC communication style could be very different from yours.
 If you can identify peoples’ preferred DISC communication style, you are much more likely to have a better interaction with them.
 Communicating with different DISC styles is difficult unless you learn how to adapt your style to suit the person you are communicating with.
-How do you know how to convey your message?
-That is where the Extended DISC® model of communication comes in handy!

 What is the DISC Communication Model?